Jonathan2251/lbd/source/doc.rst

   sudo yum install texlive texlive-latex-extra latexmk

-On Fedora 17, the texlive-latex-extra is missing.
-We install the package which include the pdflatex instead.
-For instance, we install pdfjam on Fedora 17 as follows,
+On Fedora 17, the texlive-latex-extra package is missing.
+Instead, install the package that includes pdflatex.
+For example, install pdfjam on Fedora 17 as follows,

 .. code-block:: console